- Brake motor to allow machine rotary and stop smoothly

-Cost – Vibratory finishing systems are considerably more expensive due to their substantial space requirements i.e. they are usually large–sized.
+Cost – Vibratory finishing machines are considerably more expensive due to their substantial space requirements, i.e., they are usually large in size.

 Barrel tumbling machines, on the other hand, cost less and take longer to do the same job as vibratory systems.

 The reason behind this is that barrel tumbling machines slowly wear out media, compared to vibratory finishing machines.